1Panel-dev/webkubectl/README.md

 # Motivation

-It's really complex to operate multiple kubernetes clusters with kubectl, we have to switch context all the time, and it's more tedious if using kubectl in Windows cmd.
+It's really complex to operate multiple kubernetes clusters with kubectl, we have to switch context all the time, and it's more tedious if using kubectl in Windows cmd.<br>
-Can we make it easy?
+Can we make it easy? <br>
 Yes, we do.

 # Goal